-Figure: The result of augmenting the flow of Figure 7.40.
+Figure: The result of augmenting the flow of the preceding figure.
 Source: redrawn from [Manber 1989, Figure 7.41].

 Properties of Network Flows

 Theorem 8 (Augmenting-Path).
 A flow f is maximum if and only if it admits no augmenting path.